-The Conservatory Diploma is granted to students who have completed the course of study prescribed for their particular department, and have given evidence of requisite musical ability.
-Candidates for the Diploma must give proof of artistic ability by giving a public recital in their Senior year.
+The Conservatory Diploma is granted on recommendation of the head of a department to students who have completed the course of study prescribed for that department, and have given evidence of requisite musical ability.
+Candidates for the Diploma must give proof of artistic promise by giving a public recital in their Senior year.